by Martin Maenza

 In Dawn Granger’s apartment, the young woman and her friend Hank Hall sat on the couch with a large bowl of popcorn between them.
 The well-built young man took a handful of the snack and munched on it as they watched a movie on television.

 Dawn smiled.
-It was good to see her friend laugh and have fun.
-Hank was so serious and intense all the time.
+It was good to see her friend laughing and having fun.
+Hank was usually so serious and intense.
 “This is one of my favorite movies,” she said.
 “I rent it every few months for a good pick-me-up.
-I didn’t know it a favorite of yours, too.”
+I didn’t know it was a favorite of yours, too.”

-“Oh, yeah, definitely,” Hank Hall said.
+“Oh, yeah, definitely,” Hank Hall replied.
 “Loved it ever since I was a kid.
-We saw it with my parents when it was re-released in the theaters in 1970.
+We saw it with my parents when it was re-released in the theaters in the early ’70s.
 We had such a good time that night.
 We all laughed so hard, even hours later after we got home.
 Don was so mad at us.”

 “Why?”
 Dawn asked.
-Having met his brother’s spirit once last year, she was very interested to know more about him.
-And it was rare that Hank was so open to discuss Don, so she encouraged it.
+Having encountered his brother’s spirit last year, she was very interested in learning more about him.
+It was rare for Hank to be so open about Don, so she encouraged the conversation.

 “Well, you know how a lot of the comedy in the movie is slapstick, making fun of people’s misfortunes and stupidity and greed and all.
 Don kind of lectured Mom, Dad, and I about finding it that funny.
 We couldn’t help but laugh at his lecturing too, you know?
 Mom really tried to get us to stop, but she was having trouble herself.”